hustnn/EthereumDevResource/evm-memory-storage.md

 Storage contains all the contract state variables reside.
 Every contract has its own storage and it is persistent between function calls and quite expensive to use.

+The storage is persistented in every account state.
+A contract is just an account in ethereum's state tree.
+Every account has a balance, a nonce, bytecode, and the root hash of a storage tree.
+For normal accounts, the byte code and storage hash are empty.
+For contracts, the bytecode is the contract's code and the storage hash is the merkle root hash of all the key-value pairs in the contract's storage.
+The only thing that goes in the block are the transactions themselves, and the merkle root hash of the entire state tree.
+To be a full node tho, you must keep all the key-value pairs for the state tree (where keys are addresses and values are serialized accounts) and for the storage trees for each contract account (where the keys are storage locations and values are storage values).

 ## Memory (Volatile)
 This memory is mainly used when calling functions or for regular memory operations.
 The ocial documentation explicitly indicates that the EVM does not have traditional registers.
 Which means that the virtual stack previously discussed will be used primarily to push arguments to the instructions.
 The following is the excerpt explaining such behavior: